ekasitk/nginx-keystone-auth/README.md

   }
 }
 ```
 For any requests, the auth_request performs http subrequest authentication to /auth, which is proxied to the nginx-keystone-auth daemon.
 If the user is not authorized, browser is redirected to the login page.
 Once logged in, a authentication cookie is generated for the browser.
-Any subsequent requests will be authorized until the cookie expired.
+Any subsequent requests are authorized until the cookie expires.

-1. Restart/reload nginx
+9. Restart/reload nginx
 ```shell
 sudo systemctl restart nginx
 ```

-1. Test the installation.
+10. Test the installation.
 Use a web browser to access **https://proxy-server**.
 Verify that the browser presents a login form.

 ## Authentication Cookie Generation
 An authenication cookie is named _nginxauth_ (configurable) and encoded in Base64.